JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ```

    The `master` branch contains the project's initial state – a simple Android application.
-   To see the final state, with the iOS application and the shared module, switch to the `final` branch.
+   To see the final state with the iOS application and the shared module, switch to the `final` branch.

 3. Switch to the **Project** view: